-FV.
-D. WATERS, D.D., LL.D., of the North Reformed Church, Newark, N.J., was born at Harland, Caithness, Scotland, January 20th, 1828.
-His father came to Canada in 1840, and in 1843 settled in Williams township.
-Dr. Waters received his early education in Scotland and at Kingston, Ont., where his father resided before settling in Williams.
+EV.
+D. WATERS, D.D., LL.D., of the North Reformed Church, Newark, N.J., was born at Harland, Caithness, R EV.
+D. WATEKS, D.D., LL.D., of the North Reformed Charlen, 1997, Dr. Waters received his early education in Scotland and at Kingston, Ont., where his father resided before settling in Williams.
 He continued his studies at Toronto University, taking B.A. in 1859 and M.A. in 1860.
 He held the scholarship in Oriental languages and won the prize in that department at graduation.
 He studied theology in the Divinity Hall of the United Presbyterian Church.
 Before entering the ministry, he served in the Post Office Department for four years.
 He was ordained and inducted pastor of Southampton and Dumblane in 1861, remaining there two years, when he accepted a call to Port Hope.
 Five years afterwards he accepted a call to St. Mary's.
 In 1883 he became pastor of St. David's Church, St. John, N.B.
-While here the fire of the year 1877 destroyed his house and church, together with the homes of about eighty families connected therewith. church was rebuilt without delay, a considerable part of the funds being collected by the pastor in Canada and the United States.
+While here the fire of the year 1877 destroyed his house and church, together with the homes of about eighty families connected therewith.
+The church was rebuilt without delay, a considerable part of the funds being collected by the pastor in Canada and the United States.
 In 1881 he was installed pastor of his present charge, having previously received important calls from Toronto and Brooklyn.
 Since being engaged in the ministry, Dr. Waters has taken the degree of LL.B. and LL.D. from Toronto University, and in 1882 D.D. from Rutger's College.
-When at Southampton and Port Hope, he was Superintendent of Schools and in St. Mary's Inspector.
+When at Southampton and Port Hope, he was Superintendent of schools and in St. Mary's Inspector.
 He was clerk of the Presbytery of Cobourg, and afterwards of the Synod of Hamilton and London, and for many years clerk of the Home Mission Committee.
 He was also a member of the Alliance of the Reformed churches at Belfast in 1884, and at London in 1888.
 Dr. Waters for many years took an active part in mission and educational work.